SkyTruth/pybossa_tools/README.md

 Django template inheritance is used to share code between apps.
 The applion definition from app.json available as template variables.
 In particular, {{short_name}} is used for the application name to ensure that renaming apps on the fly during upload, using the -r flag will work.

+# Utilities

+Using these apps will require you to handle and transform/modify json files containing spatial data, some of them quite large.
+To help with that there is a toolchain called [swissarmykitchensink](https://github.com/redhog/swissarmykitchensink/blob/master/README.md) which gets installed when you install the dependencies for this project.